 Such a “not good enough” litany could have stopped Vera in her tracks, and thus deprived her of the wonderfulness she now experiences in her life.

-Give a precious and marvelous gift to yourself this Holiday Season.
+This Holiday Season, give a precious and marvelous gift to yourself.
 Give yourself the gift of “I’m good enough” to undertake whatever it is that would please you.
 You don’t have to be brilliant, you don’t have to be the Master/Mistress of All They Survey, you just need to accept that you’re good enough.
 And good enough is all it takes to enjoy a richer, happier, more fulfilling life.

 While you’re at it, how about sharing that gift with others?
 Seeing everyone in your life as “good enough” as often as you can.
 Because truly, we are all good enough.
 Our pets know it, why shouldn’t we?